 The capital of North Rhine region, Dusseldorf, located on the banks of Rhine river, is one of the multi-personalty cities in the country that you can explore.

 Contemporary art, modern architecture, latest trends in fashion, excellent food, museums – all coated with a tinge of medieval history makes Dusseldorf one of the best cities in Germany to visit.
 Not to forget, the city also hosts wonderful Christmas markets if you are here in winter.

 Things to do in Dusseldorf

 Königsallee is the best part of the city where you should take a stroll – admire the buildings including cafes, restaurants and bars.

 Explore the old town quarter adorned with rich medieval buildings, the Baroque-style Kunstpalast and Schloss Benrath, 18th-century museum.

 Where to stay in Dusseldorf?

 Nuremberg, the second-largest city Bavaria, is one of the popular cities in Germany that travelers prefer.
-It is because of its rich history – both the renaissance and pre-war times as the city was the centre of administration and power during that time.
+It is a beautify city famous because of its rich history – both the renaissance and pre-war times as the city was the center of administration and power during that time.